 It is common knowledge to anyone who has took part in any form of gambling that our emotions can sometimes take over, affecting our judgement in the process.
 In this guide we will explain why and how our emotions gets the better of us, which often leads to poor decisions being made, thus losing money.

-Anyone who has walked into a bookmaker on the high street, or used an online service to place a bet, will admit that betting and trading activities often reveals several emotions with in themselves.
-At first you may experience a feeling of excitement when you initially pace a bet, or it could be a rush of adrenaline if you are betting in play.
+Anyone who has walked into a bookmaker on the high street, or used an online service to place a bet, will admit that betting and trading activities often reveal several emotions within themselves.
+At first, you may experience a feeling of excitement when you initially place a bet, or it could be a rush of adrenaline if you are betting in play.
 Alternatively, depending on the outcome of the bet, a punter can feel utterly distraught or ecstatic, leading to other actions that may be unwise.

 Whilst most of us understand our emotions with betting/trading, sometimes they can become faded due to being in an excited or saddened state; this is where we don’t recognise our emotions.
 It has been proven that managing our emotions will most definitely improve vital skills needed for trading and betting in-play.

 The part of the brain that deals with emotional management is called the amygdala.
 This part of the brain acts almost like a memory drive.
 It stored all of our experiences, whether they are positive or negative, which then impacts the decisions we make in the future.
 We then learn from our mistakes or success.